robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 method to get it executed.
 This method takes two or three arguments.
 The first argument is a string containing the name of the keyword to be executed in the same format as returned by `get_keyword_names`.
-The second argument is a list of arguments given to the keyword in the test data.
-The optional third argument is a dictionary (map in Java) that gets possible `free named arguments`__ and `named-only arguments`__ passed to the keyword.
+The second argument is a list of `positional arguments`_ given to the keyword in the test data, and the optional third argument is a dictionary (map in Java) containing `named arguments`_.
+If the third argument is missing, `free named arguments`__ and `named-only arguments`__ are not supported, and other named arguments are mapped to positional arguments.

+.. note:: Prior to Robot Framework 3.1, normal named arguments were
+          mapped to positional arguments regardless did `run_keyword` accept two or three arguments.
+The third argument only got possible free named arguments.

 After getting keyword name and arguments, the library can execute the keyword freely, but it must use the same mechanism to